abimur-123/Mentalhealth_project/README.md

 ## Hypothesis

-My hypothesis for this analysis is -
-- **Null hypothesis**: Tech companies are well equipped to handle mental illness among their employees.
-- **Alternate hypothesis**: Tech companies are not well equipped to handle mental illness among their employees.
+The hypothesis that I will be testing in this project is 'Are the tech companies doing enough to ensure mental wellbeing of their employees?'

 ## Why this analysis?